 Where the interpreter is only notified upon arrival in Darwin (or Alice Springs, or as appropriate) a fee is payable.

 The prosecutor who has carriage of the matter should make a request in writing and forward it for the Director's approval.

 The request should annex a copy of the facts and the charges, refer to the importance of the witness's evidence and whether it is feasible and desirable to seek to adduce that evidence in another way.

 The estimated costs should be included in the request.
 The aim, of course, is to ensure cost effectiveness.

-(i) Any variation, in a particular case, to the foregoing allowances and fees will not be accepted by the Office unless agreed to in writing before the relevant expense has been incurred.
+Any variation in a particular case to the foregoing allowances and fees will not be accepted by the DPP unless agreed to in writing before the relevant expense has been incurred.
 Prior approval should be sought though the Business Manager in the first instance.
-In addition to the Deputy Director, who holds general delegations, the Crown Prosecutor in Charge ( Alice Springs ), General Counsel and the Business Manager are hereby designated as officers who may authorise such variations.
+In addition to the Deputy Director, who holds general delegations, the Practice Manager (Alice Springs), the Business Manager, the Assistant Business Manager (Darwin), WAS Manager and the Office Manager (Alice Springs) are designated as officers who may authorise such variations.

-(ii) Notwithstanding anything that appears elsewhere in this statement of policy and procedures, it is recognised that from time to time emergencies may arise where witnesses are genuinely in straitened circumstances and need a small amount of cash for essential food items.
-In the event that a relevant member of staff of the Office (whether a prosecutor, member of the Witness Assistance Service or of the administrative staff) gratuitously advances the cost of such food to a witness (by directly purchasing it rather than handing over cash), then on application reimbursement will almost invariably be approved (receipts for government accounting purposes will be requested).
+Notwithstanding anything that appears elsewhere in this Guideline it is recognised that from time to time emergencies may arise where witnesses are genuinely in needy circumstances and require a small amount of cash for essential food items.
+In the event that a relevant member of staff of the DPP (whether a prosecutor, Witness Assistance Service Officer or administrative staff member) gratuitously advances the cost of such food to a witness (by directly purchasing it rather than handing over cash) then on application reimbursement will almost invariably be approved (receipts for government accounting purposes will be requested).